raspberrypilearning/anime-expressions/en/step_5.md

 --- /task ---

-The `primary`, `secondary` and `tertiary` classes set different combinations of contrasting background and text colour.
+The `primary` class sets a contrasting background and text colour which is designed to be used for most of the main content.
+The `secondary` and `tertiary` classes set additional colour combinations that look good with the primary colours.

 --- task ---